San-1503/Metro-Management-System/README.md

 METRO MANAGEMENT SYSTEM -

-We have created a Metro Management System using JAVA with GUI, Java Swing and MySQL Database.
+We have created a Metro Management System using JAVA MVD Structure with GUI, Java Swing and MySQL Database.

 Team:
 1. Syeda Saniya (PES1UG21CS658)